Easy HTTP (POST) communication with UnityWebRequest

 JSON

-First, regarding JSON, we will implement it using Unity's JsonUtility.
+First, let's look at JSON.
+We'll implement it using Unity's JsonUtility.

 JsonUtility is a Json parser provided by Unity that

-Although there are some limitations such as not supporting the Dictionary type, it seems to be better than other Json parsers in terms of performance.
+Although it has some limitations, such as not supporting the Dictionary type, it seems to be superior in terms of performance to other Json parsers.

 UnityWebRequest